zadmainda/exploratory-visuals/README.md

 ## Key Insights for Presentation

 > Most of the borrowers in this dataset have a C level credit rating.
+This is crucial information to assist stakeholder's pinpoint the credit garde of the most borrowers and perhaps commission further exploration into their loan repayment rates.

 > The highest number of loans were taken in Jan while the least number of loans was listed in April.
+Understanding borrowing patterns throghout the year can assist the credit facility prepare incentives in advance to attracts borrowers in low seasons.

 > There is a weak but positive relationship between the DebtToIncomeRatio and BorrowerRate variables.
 As the BorrowerRate increases, DebtToIncomeRatio tends to increase also.